SultanCYB/Backup/README.md

 ## Important -

-### The only thing left is to find your own way to let this program runs whenever you turn on your pc and whenever it pass or equals the `limit` (which in days and you can edit it in the code) it will start the backup
+### The only thing left is to find your own way to let this program runs whenever you turn on your pc ( automating the script )

-### You mustn't edit the `log file` contents to keep the program running normally
+### You mustn't edit the `log file` contents to prevent errors.

 ### I'm not responsible for any data loss.